 Types of Bandwidth

-In this type of bandwidth, the amount of data that travels or communicated between two points is same in volume or speed.
-In terms of internet, symmetric bandwidth means the data capacity will be same in both uploading and downloading of files.
-The common example of symmetric communication is Cable internet connection or fiber optics network which is available in many cities.
+In this type of bandwidth, the amount of data that travels or is communicated between two points is the same in volume or speed.
+In terms of the internet, symmetric bandwidth means the data capacity will be the same in both “uploading and downloading” of files.
+A common example of symmetric communication is a Cable internet connection or fiber optics network which is available in many cities.
 Video conferencing is a good example of an application that needs symmetric bandwidth for buffer-free transfer of video files.

 How much bandwidth do you need?
 This can be correctly answered only if you are clear about your application needs.
-For example, if you need to open your emails, Facebook or browse the internet, you can go for ADSL internet connection or in other words you require a low bandwidth.
-But in case, you have a requirement of videoconferencing or want to run FTP connection or any such requirement where you have to upload large files on the cloud or another portal, you will definitely need a symmetric bandwidth of large bandwidth.
+For example, if you need to open your emails, Facebook, or browse the internet, you can go for an ADSL internet connection, or in other words, you require low bandwidth.
+But in case, you have a requirement for videoconferencing or want to run an FTP connection or any such requirement where you have to upload large files on the cloud or another portal, you will definitely need a symmetric bandwidth of large bandwidth.
 Optical Fiber or cable internet is the best internet solution in this scenario.

 How does it Work?

-If your internet download speed is 10 Mbps that mean you can download a file sizing 10 megabytes in one second in standard optimum conditions (no data-loss).
-If there are more users on the network using same internet connection, the available bandwidth will be divided between them.
+If your internet download speed is 10 Mbps that means you can download a file sizing 10 megabytes in one second in standard optimum conditions (no data loss).
+If there are more users on the network using the same internet connection, the available bandwidth will be divided between them.
 So in a large network setup, Network administrators have to manage the bandwidth across the network.
 By using network monitoring and bandwidth control tools, they can limit the bandwidth at some nodes and allow large bandwidth to some other users as per the application requirements.